 Salmon require certain substrate characteristics for successful spawning and incubation.
 The substrate must be capable of allowing sufficient flow to deliver dissolved oxygen to the embryos and carry away metabolic wastes.
 It also must not contain a high percentage of fine sediments which could cut off the flow or prevent emergence of fry.
-As a general guideline, Reiser and Bjornn (1979) recommend that the substrate used for incubation should contain less than 25 percent by volume of fines ≤ 6.4 mm.
+As a general guideline, Reiser and Bjornn (1979) recommend that the substrate used for incubation should contain less than 25 percent by volume of fines <6.4 mm.

 Substrate also cannot be excessively large because adult salmon generally are unable to excavate large rocks or solid Instead, they require intermediate-sized gravels. substrate.
 The substrate size used depends to some extent on the size and species of fish and the substrate that is available to the Based on extensive field studies on the Susitna River by fish.
-(1984e), chum salmon in sloughs generally utilize ADF&G substrates between 1 in. and 10 in. in diameter.
-Sockeve in sloughs also utilize a similar size range of substrates.
+Vincent-Lang et al. (1984), chum salmon in sloughs can utilize substrates between 1 in. and 10 in. in diameter.
+Sockeye in sloughs also utilize a similar size range of substrates.
 Silt is not used nor is sand.
 Chinook salmon spawn in tributaries and most often utilize rubble (3-5 in. diameter) and cobble (5-10 in.).
-Based on literature review and extrapolation from other river systems, AD&FG (1984e) indicates that pink salmon utilize substrates from small gravel (1/8-1 in. in diameter) to rubble (3-5 in.) with large gravel (1-3 in.) being preferred.
-Using a similar method of analysis, ADF&G (1984e) found that coho would mainly use small (1/8 to 1 in.) to large (1-3 in.) gravel.
+Based on literature review and extrapolation from other river systems, AD&FG (Vincent-Lang et al. 1984) indicates salmon utilize substrates from small that pink gravel (1/8-1 in. in diameter) to rubble (3-5 in.) with large gravel (1-3 in.) being preferred.
+Using a similar method of analysis, Vincent-Lang et al. (1984) found that coho would mainly use small (1/8 to 1 in.) to large (1-3 in.) gravel.